Azure/azure-storage-azcopy/README.md

 **1**.
 Create a new app registration [in the azure portal](https://ms.portal.azure.com/#blade/Microsoft_AAD_IAM/ApplicationsListBlade).

+You can also create an app registration, generate a certificate, and register it, jumping you to step 4 at the same time via [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?view=azure-cli-latest#certificate-based-authentication)

 **2**.
 Ensure the app registration is labeled as a Web App/API.
 The sign-on URL does not matter, simply set it to http://whatever

 ![Example registration](images/registration.png)